ncatlab/nlab-content/pages/6/2/6/3/3626/content.md

 In fact, all the results of the previous paragraph generalize to Frobenius algebras in any symmetric monoidal category, since the proofs can be done using string diagrams.

 An associative unital algebra for which the bilinear pairing $g$ is nondegenerate is called **strongly separable**.
 So, any strongly separable algebra becomes a special Frobenius algebra in a unique way.
-For more details, see [[separable algebra]] and this reference:
+For more details, see [[separable algebra]] and [Aguiar (2000)](#Aguiar2000).

-* Marcelo Aguiar, [A note on strongly separable algebras](http://www.math.tamu.edu/~maguiar/strongly.ps.gz), Bolet&#237;n de la Academia Nacional de Ciencias (C&#243;rdoba, Argentina), special issue in honor of Orlando Villamayor, 65 (2000) 51-60.

-We should warn the reader that the following authors call a special Frobenius algebra 'separable':
+We should warn the reader that [Rosebrugh et al (2005)](#Rosebrugh2005) call a special Frobenius algebra 'separable'.

-* R. Rosebrugh, N. Sabadini and R.F.C.
-Walters, Generic commutative separable algebras and cospans of graphs, Theory and Applications of Categories 15 (Proceedings of CT2004), 164-177.  ([web](http://www.tac.mta.ca/tac/volumes/15/6/15-06abs.html))

 This usage conflicts with the standard definition of a [[separable algebra]] in the category of vector spaces over a field, so we suggest avoiding it.

 ### &#8224;-Frobenius algebras ###